 With zero fumes from an exhaust, electric cars are certainly less toxic than their diesel or petrol counterparts.
 However, the manufacture and use of an EV is not without any environmental cost of its own.

 Electric cars are far more efficient than traditional engines.
 It’s estimated that only around 17 to 21% of the potential energy in diesel or petrol is actually converted into power for the car.
 Electric vehicles, on the other hand, are able to convert around 60% of the electric energy to getting the vehicle in motion.
 For every mile you drive, an EV will require less energy.

-Manufacturers often provide a comparison in 'MPGe' for EVs - and many are capable of 100MPGe or more, compared to what can be as low as 25mpg for conventional cars.
+Manufacturers often provide a comparison in ‘MPGe’ for EVs – and many are capable of 100MPGe or more, compared to what can be as low as 30mpg for an SUV.

 Clearly, EVs are not without environmental impact during their production.
-However, that extra manufacturing input is a relatively small trade-off compared to continuing burning of fossil fuels.
-The embodied pollution that occurs during production of the car is paid back many times over through reduced emissions as the car is driven over the years.
-How fast this is done depends on the driving and the charging.
-Read our article to find out how cheaper driving is also greener driving.
+The pollution that occurs during production of the car is paid back many times over through reduced emissions as the car is driven over the years.
+How fast this is done depends on your driving and the charging.

 Electric car battery recycling

 When batteries are deemed too worn out for driving, they still have between 70% and 80% of their useful charge left.
 As a result, there’s a chance for them to be used in less critical jobs – they’re especially useful in homes, where solar power can be used to charge them up during the day, and then used during the night.
 In Japan, Nissan is repurposing their old EV batteries to power streetlights, and Renault has used EV batteries to provide backup power for elevators in France.